Medicare FFS claims: 2% payment adjustment (sequestration) changes

 The Budget Control Act of 2011 required mandatory across-the-board reductions in federal spending, also known as sequestration.
 The American Taxpayer Relief Act of 2012 postponed sequestration for two months.
 As required by law, President Obama issued a sequestration order on March 1, 2013.
 For additional information, please refer to the Mandatory Payment Reductions in the Medicare Fee-for-Service (FFS) Program – “Sequestration”.

-The sequestration order covers all payments for services with dates of service or dates of discharge on or after April 1, 2013 and will continue until further notice.
-Note: The 2% reduction is currently suspended through December 2021.
+The sequestration order covers all payments for services with dates of service or dates of discharge on or after July 1, 2022, will continue until further notice.

 No, all fee-for-service Medicare claim payments are subject to the 2% reduction.
 There are no exemptions provided in the law for drugs or any other health care item or service provided under the fee-for-service program.